Osteoporosis: Fractures

 Hip fractures are responsible for the most serious consequences of osteoporosis.
 In the United States, more than 250,000 hip fractures annually are attributable to osteoporosis.
 A 50-year-old white woman is estimated to have a 17.5% lifetime risk of fracture of the proximal femur.
 The incidence of hip fractures increases each decade from the sixth through the ninth for both women and men across all populations.
 The highest incidence is found among men and women aged 80 or older.

 Between 35 and 50% of all women over 50 had at least one vertebral fracture.
 In the United States, 700,000 vertebral fractures occur annually, but only about a third are recognized.
-In a series of 9704 women aged 68.8 on average studied for 15 years, 324 had already sustained a vertebral fracture at entry into the study, and 18.2% developed a vertebral fracture, but that risk rose to 41.4% in women who had a previous vertebral fracture.
+In a series of 9704 women aged 68.8 on average studied for 15 years, 324 had already sustained a vertebral fracture at entry into the study, and 18.2% developed a vertebral fracture.
+That risk rose to 41.4% in women who had a previous vertebral fracture.

 In the United States, 250,000 wrist fractures annually are attributable to osteoporosis.
 Wrist fractures are the third most common type of osteoporotic fractures.
 The lifetime risk of sustaining a Colles' fracture is about 16% for white women.
 By the time women reach age 70, about 20% have had at least one wrist fracture.

 Fragility fractures of the ribs are common in men as young as age 35.
 These are often overlooked as signs of osteoporosis, as these men are often physically active and develop the fracture in the course of physical activity, such as falling while water skiing or jet skiing.